Outreach and Communications Manager

-Are you a public affairs and communications professional who wants to tackle the challenges facing our world’s oceans?
+Are you an outreach and communications professional who wants to tackle the challenges facing our world’s oceans?
 Come join a dedicated team of professionals who are working to catalyze policy change, making governments and industrial fishing fleets more transparent and accountable.
 As a key member of our Transparent Oceans Initiative (TOI) you’ll catalyze policy reform by telling the real story of overfishing, food insecurity, human rights abuses, illegality, and ecosystem damage caused by poorly regulated industrial fleets roaming the world’s oceans.

 Founded in 2001, Oceana is the world’s largest nonprofit organization focused solely on restoring the resilience and abundance of the ocean.
 We achieve measurable change by conducting specific, science-based campaigns with fixed deadlines and articulated goals.
 Our campaigns focus on getting policy changes in countries that, govern nearly one-third of the world’s wild-caught fish, including Belize, Brazil, Chile, Mexico, Peru, the Philippines, the United States, Canada and the 27 countries in the European Union.